nofursad/pp4-merosathi/README.md

 -   [dbdiagram.io](https://dbdiagram.io/home) was used to create the Entity Relationship diagrams for the application data model
 -   [Balsamiq:](https://balsamiq.com/) was used to create the wireframes during the design process.
 -   [Django](https://www.djangoproject.com/) was used as the framework to support rapid and secure development of the application
--   [Bootstrap](https://getbootstrap.com/) was used to build responsive web pages
+-   [Sementic UI](https://semantic-ui.com/) was used to build responsive web pages
 -   [Gunicorn](https://gunicorn.org/) was used as the Web Server to run Django on Heroku
 -   [dj_database_url](https://pypi.org/project/dj-database-url/) library used to allow database urls to connect to the postgres db
 -   [psycopg2](https://pypi.org/project/psycopg2/) database adapter used to support the connection to the postgres db
 -   [Cloudinary](https://cloudinary.com/) used to store the images used by the application
--   [Summernote](https://pypi.org/project/django-summernote/) used to provide WYSIWYG editing on the Hike editing screen
 -   [Django allauth](https://django-allauth.readthedocs.io/en/latest/index.html) used for account registration and authentication
 -   [Django crispy forms](https://django-crispy-forms.readthedocs.io/en/latest/) used to simplify form rendering
 -   [jquery library](https://ajax.googleapis.com/ajax/libs/jquery/1.12.4/jquery.min.js) used to fade out alert messages
 -   [Django testing tools](https://docs.djangoproject.com/en/3.2/topics/testing/tools/) used for python mvt testing
 -   [Jest](https://jestjs.io/) - used to test jquery in script.js
 -   [coverage](https://coverage.readthedocs.io/en/coverage-5.5/) used to check how much of the python code has been covered by automated tests

 ## Testing